stepanzubkov/days-to-new-year/README.md

 # Days to new year plasmoid

 **NOTE**: This branch contains plasmoid for Plasma 5 with version 1.x.x (last stable version 1.1.5).
 Plasmoid for Plasma 6 represented in `plasma6` branch of this repo and it has 2.x.x version.
-This version (1.x.x) will be maintained until I get lazy :)
+Plasma 5 version is not maintained now.

 ## Overview